 The responsibility of the Management Board shall also include the design, implementation and maintenance of an internal control system ensuring that consolidated financial statements are drawn up in an ESEF format free from material non-compliance with the requirements of the ESEF Regulation.

-The members of the Parent's Supervisory Board shall be responsible for overseeing the financial reporting process, including the preparation of financial statements in accordance with the ESEF format.
+The members of the Parent Company's Supervisory Board are responsible for overseeing the financial reporting process, which includes the preparation of financial statements in accordance with the format prescribed by applicable laws.

 Auditor's responsibilities